 Specific Details about the Program

 How many students will be accepted into the program?
-The program will provide 10 undergraduate students funding to participate in a 9-week research program.
+The program will provide 10 undergraduate students funding to participate in an 8-week research program.

-Eligibility: Undergraduates must have a minimum GPA of 2.8, and between 50 and 90 credit hours by the end of spring 2016.
-Students who graduate in spring 2016 are NOT eligible for the program - candidates must be enrolled in an undergraduate program from an institution other than UNC Charlotte to be eligible for SPIDUR
+Eligibility: Undergraduates must have a minimum GPA of 2.8, and between 50 and 90 credit hours by the end of spring 2019.
+Students who graduate in spring 2019 are NOT eligible for the program - candidates must be enrolled in an undergraduate program from an institution other than UNC Charlotte to be eligible for SPIDUR.

-Compensation: Scholars will receive a $4000 fellowship and will be compensated for housing costs.
-Students will be housed on campus but must pay their housing fees directly to the Housing Office – The ADVANCE Office cannot handle this transaction on behalf of the program participants
+Compensation: Scholars will receive a $4000 fellowship (taxable income) and will be compensated for housing costs.
+Students will be housed on campus but must pay their housing fees directly to the Housing Office – The ADVANCE Office cannot handle this transaction on behalf of the program participants.